ProvisionGenie/ProvisionGenie/README.md

 #### PopUp

 In the app, we make use of various PopUps, either to educate users abouy how to work in Microsoft Teams, or to explain somthing that users can request (like 'Welconme Package') or to indicate a success.
+Most PopUps contain 3 different pages, which means theat we need 3 times different content for them as well

+Popups contain the following controls:

+##### content:

+* Image
+* Textlabel that serves as a Title for this PopUp
+* TextLabel that serces as the main content for this PopUp

+##### structure:

+Rectangle that serves as a Dimmer
+Button that serves as background for the PopUp
+Circles that serves as Stepper Dots so users can select them to navigate back and forth of the pages cancel icon to close the PopUp an HTMLtext to create a shadow around the PopUp